rwyates/portfolio/README.md

 # portfolio

-This repository showcases my portfolio of data science projects.
+This repository showcases a collection of data science projects.
 Through this projects, I hope to demonstrate proficiency in applying statistical and machine learning methods to extract insights from various datasets.

 ## Project Summaries
 ### NYC Collision Patterns by Income Level (TDSP)